Advocacy

 You may need an advocate if you:

-What an advocate can help with
+What an advocate can do

 An advocate will:

-- Help you get information you need.
+- help you get the information you need

-- Speak up on your behalf but only if you want them to.
+- speak up on your behalf, but only if you want them to

 They will not:

-How I can get an advocate
+How to get an advocate

 Advocacy in Nottinghamshire is provided by Your Voice, Your Choice.

-- Telephone: 0300 4562370
+Telephone: 0300 4562370

-- Email: pohwer@pohwer.net
+Email: pohwer@pohwer.net

 Further support